 People from 10 different countries attended the event and shared their experience with OKRs.
 Anne Nynke (Speaker, Trainer & Consultant for Happy and Productive, previously worked at Springest, NL) and Urs Baumgartner (Agile Coach & Creator of OKR Circle) started with an introduction to OKR and Philippe Pinault ( CEO of Holaspirit) presented the main evolution of OKR module on Holaspirit.

-The meeting ended with with a very rich round table on the sharing of experiences among Holaspirit users.
+The meeting ended with a very rich round table on the sharing of experiences among Holaspirit users.
 Many discussions focused on how to benefit from such method, how to use OKR framework with Holacracy, and how to deploy it into operations.

 This article will present the main learnings from these discussions.